Alex Fridman: Early life

-Fridman was born and raised in Pinsk, Belarus.
+Fridman was born in Pinsk, Belarus (then part of the Soviet Union).
 In 1990, at the age of two, he immigrated to Israel with his family.
 As a child, he had serious health problems, and in 1996 was diagnosed with muscular dystrophy which was SMA type 2.
 Over the years, it has led to the paralysis of almost his full body.
 In 2000, due to further deterioration in the medical situation, he was forced to leave the regular educational framework and began to take lessons in his home.
 In those years, when he was bedridden, he began to study screen writing.
 In 2011, after two successful works which were published, he was invited to work with the Israeli Viva channel and created the blog novel The Final Trap.

 Social activity

 Establishment of Disabled, Not Half a Human Being

-In 2015, Fridman began a viral campaign, under the slogan Disabled, Not Half a Human Being, to raise the disability pension in Israel, one of the lowest in OECD countries.
+In 2015, Fridman began a campaign, under the slogan Disabled, Not Half a Human Being, to raise the disability pension in Israel, one of the lowest in OECD countries.
 The campaign found support from some celebrities, and led Fridman to initiate a rally in Rabin Square with the participation of dozens of different artists.
+The campaign went viral.

 In December 2015, MK Ilan Gilon proposed a bill for a disability pension at the Minimum Wage level, but the proposal did not pass.

 Fridman addressed the chairman of the Knesset, Yuli-Yoel Edelstein and asked him to promote direct negotiations with the Cabinet of Israel.
 Edelstein mediated between Fridman and his team and Welfare Minister, Haim Katz, CEO of the Ministry of Finance, Shai Babad, CEO of the National Insurance Institute, Shlomo Mor-Yosef, and the Commissioner for Equal Rights for People with Disabilities, Achiya Kamara.

 In April 2016, Fridman founded the Disabled, Not Half a Human Being association, which champions a nonpolitical struggle to equalize disability benefits and to promote additional rights for people with disabilities in Israel.